NicBeltramelli/Privacy-and-Cookie-Policy-for-WordPress/Cookie-Banner-Text.md

 ### Message:
-This website use cookies, which are necessary to its functioning and required to achieve the purposes illustrated in the cookie policy.
-By closing this banner, scrolling this page, clicking a link or continuing to browse otherwise, you agree to the use of cookies.
+This website use cookies, by continuing or closing this banner you agree to their use.

-### Learn More link:
+### Cookie policy URL:
 YOUR-COOKIE-POLICY-URL

-### Policy link text:
+### Cookie policy link text:
-Cookie Policy
+Learn more

 ### Dismiss button text:
-Allow Cookies
+Got It!